ShrekBytes/unga-bunga-User-Agent/README.md

 ![Basic Controls](screenshots/hero.png)

 #### Preferences Section
+> You can choose multiple, all, one, as per your need

 - **Device Filter**: Choose Android, iPhone, iPad, Linux, Mac, or Windows
 - **Browser Filter**: Select Chrome, Firefox, Edge, Opera, Safari, or Vivaldi